MedMaxLab/selfEEG/docs/CONTRIBUTING.rst

 How to contribute
 -----------------

-You can contribute to this library by reporting and/or solving issues, or by proposing and/or implementing novel features.
+You can contribute to this library by reporting and solving issues, or by proposing and implementing novel features.
 Both contributions are very welcome.

 Reporting issues